jagathishwaran/Circular-Progress-bar/README.md

 ## Getting Started

-Website launch countdown, follow these steps:
+Circular progress bar, follow these steps:

    1. Download the source code:

-    --Clone or download the repository.
+    --Clone or download this repository.

     --Save the files to your local machine.